DT Global US

 Technical areas of expertise: Stabilization, Transition, Countering Violent Extremism, Preventing Violent Extremism, Civil Society

-Mark Strohbehn serves as a Director at DT Global US in the Stabilization and Transition practice area.
+Mark Strohbehn serves as a Director at DT Global US in the Conflict Prevention, Stabilization and Transition practice area.
 His growing portfolio centers on community-driven activities focused on countering and preventing the growing influence of violent extremist influence globally, particularly in the Middle East and North Africa regions.
 He brings more than a decade of experience designing, managing, and monitoring programs that provide essential service delivery, civil society development, local governance capacity building, and grass-roots activism in some of the most austere contexts, including Yemen, Syria, Iraq, and Afghanistan.
 Mark also specializes in supporting local, moderate voices as counter-weights to extremist and malign actors in environments that are generally vulnerable to extremist influence or unwelcoming of US Government influence.
 At DT Global, Mark manages a roster of USAID institutional support contract mechanisms established for DT Global to provide surge support to USAID missions globally, particularly in the Middle East, North Africa, and in Washington, D.C.
 He also oversees DT Global’s contracts supporting the US Department of Defense through specialized training and staffing support.